-The first step when arranging payroll processing in Singapore is to identify a good, reliable system that can process the payroll.
+The first step of arranging payroll solution is to identify a good, reliable system that can process the payroll.
 This is particularly important given the confidentiality of payroll figures.

 Different modules are applicable for different industries.
 For example, in the manufacturing industry, employees have different work shifts and different shift patterns.
 Therefore, we recommend the company to choose all modules, i.e. time management, payroll, costing and leave.

 - The time management system tracks when employees clock in and out of work.
 From here, the system can automatically pull information such as overtime (OT), lateness, shift allowances, meal allowances, transport allowances etc. into the monthly payroll processing.

 - The leave system is also crucial, since it is linked to other modules and will update the payroll accordingly.
 For example, if someone is taking unpaid leave, the system will automatically deduct that day’s salary during payroll processing.
 Another example would be if someone is taking annual leave.
 Here, if the employee has filed for annual leave, the time management system will capture this and will therefore not show absence, so their salary will not be deducted.

 - The costing module is important for the finance department of a company, as they can use this when they are doing cost forecasts and year-end cost for leave accrual and so on.

 Configuring the modules